-From the table and chart above, it appears that the power plant has not met the minimum 95 % availability from June 2022 to the present.
-Harmattan cannot confirm if the unavailability of the power plant is due to unscheduled maintenance as no report has been submitted.
+Table 4-4: Highveld Availability and Forecast

+{{HIGAImage}}

+Figure 4-3: Highveld Availability Vs Forecast

+Between June and August 2022 availability has been slightly below warranted levels.
+The cause of this unavailability is unclear as the Operator has not submitted monthly reports.

 The Operator has indicated that the availability of the power plant was mainly affected by load shedding.
 Harmattan recommends that the Operator submit the unscheduled maintenance reports for the site to confirm this.

-Highveld Performance Ratio Vs Forecast
+Performance Ratio vs Forecast

-The following table and chart describe the availability of the plant since COD, comparing the availability of the plant with the guaranteed minimum availability of 95 %.
+Highveld’s Performance Ratio (PR) has been more than 10% below forecast from COD with a maximum deviation of -21.43 % in July 2022.